15 Best Dumbbell Rear Delt Exercises (With Workout Routine)

 1. Set up an incline bench at a 45-degree angle and grab a pair of dumbbells.

-2. Lie facedown on the bench with your chest against the pad and feet flat on the floor.
+2. Lie flat on the bench with your chest pressed against the pad.

 3. Hold the dumbbells so that they hang straight down from your shoulders.

-4. Slowly lift the dumbbells up and out to the sides of your body, pulling through the rear delts and middle traps.
+4. Slowly lift the dumbbells up and out to the sides of your body.

 Tips